Ann Marie Lipinski

 Ann Marie Lipinski (born January 1956) is a journalist and the curator of the Nieman Foundation for Journalism at Harvard.
 She is the former editor of the Chicago Tribune and Vice President for Civic Engagement at the University of Chicago.

 Early life and education

 Lipinski was raised in Trenton, Michigan, and edited Trenton High School's school paper during her senior year.
-She graduated from Trenton High in 1974 and was voted "most ambitious."
+She graduated from Trenton High in 1974 and was voted "most ambitious".

 Lipinski attended University of Michigan and worked on the school's newspaper, The Michigan Daily.
-In the summer of 1977, between her junior and senior years, Lipinski interned at The Miami Herald, and co-edited The Michigan Daily. her senior year.
-Lipinski left University of Michigan several credits short of her degree but was awarded a bachelor's degree in 1994 after the university deemed her internships worthy of the needed credits.
+In the summer of 1977, between her junior and senior years, Lipinski interned at The Miami Herald, and co-edited The Michigan Daily in her senior year.
+Lipinski left the University of Michigan several credits short of her degree but was awarded a bachelor's degree in 1994 after the university deemed her internships worthy of the needed credits.

 Lipinski joined the Chicago Tribune as an editorial intern in the summer of 1978.